CtrlK

 Actionability

-Provides fully executable code examples (Python validation, commitlint setup, semantic-release config, git-cliff config), concrete commit message examples covering every type and scenario, and a usable regex pattern.
-The guidance is copy-paste ready throughout.
+Provides fully executable code examples (Python validation, commitlint setup, semantic-release config, git-cliff config), concrete commit message examples covering all types and edge cases, and a usable regex pattern.
+The examples are copy-paste ready and comprehensive.

 3 / 3